which of the following are b2c marketing segmentations?

 Technographic Segmentation

-Example: An e-commerce platform might optimize its website and app for mobile users and send mobile-specific promotions to those who frequently shop using their smartphones.
+Example: An e-commerce platform might optimize its website and app for mobile users and send mobile-specific promotions to those who frequently shop using smartphones.

 Lifestyle Segmentation

 Lifestyle segmentation is a marketing strategy that categorizes a market or target audience into distinct segments based on their shared lifestyles, interests, values, and behaviors.
-This approach recognizes that consumers often make purchasing decisions influenced by their broader lifestyle choices and the way they live their lives.
+This approach recognizes that consumers often make purchasing decisions influenced by their broader lifestyle choices.
+They are particularly relevant in B2C (business-to-consumer) marketing because they allow companies to develop more personalized and compelling marketing strategies that resonate with particular consumer groups.

 Example: A company selling eco-friendly products might target environmentally conscious consumers who prioritize sustainability in their lifestyle choices.